dotnet/linker/corebuild/README.md

   be set for each of these groups independently, for assemblies that are analyzed as used and as unused, with the following switches:

-  - `UsedApplicationAssemblyAction` - The default is to copy any used application assemblies to the output, leaving them as-is.
+  - `UsedApplicationAssemblyAction` - The default is to `Copy` any used application assemblies to the output, leaving them as-is.
-  - `UnusedApplicationAssemblyAction` - The default is to delete (not publish) unused application assemblies.
+  - `UnusedApplicationAssemblyAction` - The default is to `Delete` (not publish) unused application assemblies.
-  - `UsedPlatformAssemblyAction` - For self-contained publish, the default is to add the BypassNGenAttribute to unused code in used platform assemblies.
+  - `UsedPlatformAssemblyAction` - For self-contained publish, the default is `AddBypassNGen`, which will add the BypassNGenAttribute to unused code in used platform assemblies.
 This causes the native compilation step to compile only parts of these assemblies that are used.
-For portable publish, the default is to skip these, because the platform assemblies are generally not published with the app.
+For portable publish, the default is to `Skip` these, because the platform assemblies are generally not published with the app.
-  - `UnusedPlatformAssemblyAction` - For self-contained publish, the default is to delete (not publish) unused platform assemblies.
-For portable publish, the default is to skip.
+  - `UnusedPlatformAssemblyAction` - For self-contained publish, the default is to `Delete` (not publish) unused platform assemblies.
+For portable publish, the default is to `Skip`.

   The full list of assembly actions is described in [AssemblyAction.cs](../linker/Linker/AssemblyAction.cs) Some